napta894/Project-2/README.md

 Napta Hag Portfolio Website

 This website is made to showcase my skills as Front-end developer and UI designer.
-The website showcases my personality as simple and modern style.
+The website also expresses my personality as simple and modern style.

 Main colours used: Venus (Reddish magenta) code: #9C8194 to highlight main features.
 Merino (yellowish orange} code: #F3EFE9 as background and black for fonts and some features.